remojansen/logo.ts/README.md

 A community logo for TypeScript
 ================================

+**NOTE** This is NOT the official TypeScript logo.
+The official TypeScript logo can be found [here](https://github.com/Microsoft/TypeScript/blob/master/doc/logo.svg).

 I wanted to add a [TypeScript](http://www.typescriptlang.org/) sticker to my laptop but I could not find what I was looking for so I decided to create a typed superset of [logo.js](https://github.com/voodootikigod/logo.js).

 If you like it use it, if you don't that's cool too.
 Just don't complain unless you want to offer a different one, post your alternative to twitter with the tag #tslogo.